davemo/blog.davemo.com/app/posts/2010-01-12-3-characteristics-of-good-programmers.md

 people and thrive on failure.
 Failure affords us the chance to persevere and refine our process until we reach a solution that is "good enough".

-> "And thus the native hue of resolution
+> And thus the native hue of resolution
 > Is sicklied o'er with the pale cast of thought,
 > And enterprises of great pith and moment
 > With this regard their currents turn awry,
-> And lose the name of action."
+> And lose the name of action.
 > -- *Hamlet*

 Have you resolved in the past to persevere through difficult problems as a